felix-hilden/tekore/docs/examples/auth_server.rst

 During login you will be redirected to authenticate at Spotify.
 If successful, another redirection via ``/callback`` back to the main page will be performed.
-You should now see your Spotify user ID.
+You should now see your Spotify user ID and your currently playing track.
-It is saved to your session cookies and preserved during navigation.
+The ID is saved to your session cookies and preserved during navigation.
-Logging out deletes the cookie and server-stored user information.
+Logging out deletes the cookie and server-stored access token.

 .. code:: python